tmsinch/conversations_api/messenger/advance_messages_fb.md

 ---
-title: Advance Facebook messages
+title: Advance Facebook Messenger
 excerpt: >-
-    Learn and see how different messages render on Facebook Messenger
+    Learn and see how different kind of messages render on Facebook Messenger.
 hidden: true
 ---

 # Advance Facebook Messages

-In this blog, we will show you how you can send advance messages such as media, card, choice , and carousel messages using Conversation API.
+In this blog, we will show you how you can send advance messages such as media, choice, card, carousel, and location messages using Conversation API.

-## Sending Media Messages
+## Sending Media Message

 ```javascript
 curl --location --request POST 'https://api.conversation-api.prod.sinch.com/v1beta/accounts/{{YOUR_ACCOUNT_ID}}/messages:send' \